Torreya californica: Champion trees

 Champion trees are compared by a total of three measurements: trunk circumference, height, and crown spread.
 Hence, when the crown seriously deteriorates, a champion can lose its status even before death.

 The earliest recorded "champion" torreya grew near Fort Bragg in Mendocino County.
 It measured 43 meters in height and 4.5 meters in diameter, but it was cut by timber thieves.
 Ring counts of the remnants left by the thieves yielded an age of 236 years old.
 However, the center was rotted out, so an estimate had to be made.
 The likely age (reported by Frank Callahan) was thus between 275 and 286 years.

-As of 2005, the champion tree was along Scott Creek north of Santa Cruz (photos at right).
+As of 2005, the champion tree was along Scott Creek north of Santa Cruz.
 Lee Klinger (shown for scale in the photo) measured that tree's circumference: 6.4 meters.
 It was already showing signs of decline, including moss indicative of very slow growth on the multiple stems of its crown and on its trunk.

 In 2014 a new champion was nominated and named, still in the Santa Cruz Mountains.
 Its trunk circumference was only 3.4 meters, but it was healthy and had a height of 32 meters and a crown spread of 18 meters.

 Uses

 Commercial harvesting of California nutmeg is almost nonexistent due to scant availability.
-It was logged on a limited basis in the past, especially where growing in association with Coast Redwood, but was never an important timber species.
+It was logged on a limited basis in the past, especially where growing in association with coast redwood, but was never an important timber species.

 The fine-grained, yellow-brown wood is highly durable.
 It is strong and elastic, smooth in texture, polishes well, and emits a fragrance similar to that of sandalwood.
-The wood is sometimes used in making Go game boards, as a cheaper substitute for the prized kaya (Torreya nucifera) of Japan and Southeast Asia. — which was probably the ultimate market for the champion torreya stolen from a private forest near Fort Bragg, California.
+The wood is sometimes used in making Go game boards, as a cheaper substitute for the prized kaya (Torreya nucifera) of Japan and Southeast Asia.

 The seeds were once mentioned in pharmacognostic literature under the Latin name nux moschata Californica.

-The seeds were reportedly a highly valued food of Indigenous peoples in California.
-As well, the roots were used for making baskets and the wood for making bows.
+The seeds were reportedly a highly valued food of Indigenous peoples in California, though they are inedible raw.
+Additionally, the roots were used for making baskets and the wood for making bows.